1 / 10

-Volkswagen Golf insurance groups, at the time of writing, range from 17 to 23.
+Volkswagen Golf insurance groups, at the time of writing, range from 14 to 24.
 The Life is the cheapest model to insure, with either the 130PS 1.5 petrol or 115PS 2.0 diesel engine.
 The priciest is the top-spec R-Line with the 150PS diesel engine and DSG automatic gearbox, if we're excluding the GTI, GTE and GTD models.

 For comparison, the least powerful Ford Focus models fall into group 11 - but insurance groups for the new Golf 1.0-litre are yet to be announced.
 It’s expected to offer cheaper insurance than the current line-up.

-After the first year (which is dependent on CO2 emissions), you’ll pay a flat rate of £150 a year in car tax.
+After the first year (which is dependent on CO2 emissions), you’ll pay a flat rate of £155 a year in car tax on the Volkswagen Golf.
 The mild-hybrid eTSI model, however, is classed as alternatively-fuelled, so you’ll say £10 a year in VED - bringing your annual bill down to £140.

 Trim levels and standard equipment

-The standard Golf line-up in the UK is a very simple one.
-Ignoring sportier models like the GTI, there are just three core trim levels: Life, Style and R-Line.
+The standard Volkswagen Golf line-up in the UK is a very simple one.
+Ignoring sportier models like the GTI, there are three core trim levels: Life, Style and R-Line.
 Active trim was added later in the car's life, with a few key upgrades over Life trim.

 Outside, the Golf Life gets LED headlights and 16-inch alloy wheels.
 There’s a host of standard safety and driver assistance technology, including adaptive cruise control and front and rear parking sensors.